Frontier FiberOptic vs. Spectrum

 Spectrum Channels: 200+ HD channels

-Thanks to Frontier FiOS’s fiber-optic network, the signal comes through clear and strong.
+Thanks to Frontier FiberOptic’s fiber-optic network, the signal comes through clear and strong.
 However, it isn’t a stranger to outages, and customers complaining online have mentioned that Frontier rarely explains the causes.
-But overall, customers in our 2018 survey rated Frontier FiOS’s reliability above average, so you shouldn’t worry about this too much.
+But overall, customers in our 2018 survey rated Frontier FiberOptic’s reliability above average, so you shouldn’t worry about this too much.

 Last year, Spectrum unified its services with an encrypted signal.
 Encryption is a common practice in cable companies that keeps the TV signal from being pirated by non-customers.
 But some customers were caught off guard and didn’t have the correct equipment when the switch occurred.
 This event is likely the cause of Spectrum’s lower score since historically it’s been a fairly reliable service.